 Mr. Aviad Friedman became a director in August 2016.
-Mr. Friedman is an international businessman.
-Since 2007, he has been Chief Executive Officer of Most Properties 1998 Ltd..
-Mr. Friedman was the first Director General of Israel's Ministry of Diaspora Affairs and served as personal advisor to Prime Minister Ariel Sharon from 1996 to 1999.
+Mr. Friedman is an international businessman and since July 2021, he has been acting as Director General of Israel's Housing Ministry.
+From 2007 to 2021, he was Chief Executive Officer of Most Properties 1998 Ltd. Mr. Friedman was the first Director General of Israel's Ministry of Diaspora Affairs and served as personal advisor to Prime Minister Ariel Sharon from 1996 to 1999.
 Mr. Friedman served as Chief Operating Officer of one of Israel's premier newspapers, Ma'ariv from 2003 to 2007, and has more than 15 years of experience serving on boards of public and private companies including Maayan Ventures, Capital Point, Rosetta Green Ltd and Aerodrome Groupe Ltd. Mr. Friedman additionally served as an investor and consultant at Rhythmia Medical Inc. from 2007, and was actively involved in the sale of the company to Boston Scientific in 2012.
 Mr. Friedman holds a bachelor's degree and master's degree with honors in Public Administration from Bar-Ilan University.